Mosul: 21st century

-Christian exodus

 In 2008, many Assyrian Christians (about 12,000) fled the city, following a wave of murders and threats against their community.
 The murder of a dozen Assyrians, threats that others would be murdered unless they converted to Islam, and the destruction of their houses sparked a rapid exodus of the Christian population.
 Some fled to Syria and Turkey; others were given shelter in churches and monasteries.
 Accusations were exchanged between Sunni fundamentalists and some Kurdish groups of being behind this new exodus.
 Some claims linked it to the provincial elections of January 2009, and the related Assyrian Christians' demands for broader representation in the provincial councils.

 Mosul was attacked on 4 June 2014.
 After six days of fighting, on 10 June the Islamic State took over the city during the June 2014 Northern Iraq offensive.
-By August, the city's new ISIL administration was dysfunctional, with frequent power cuts, a tainted water supply, collapse of infrastructure, and failing health care.
+By August, the city's new IS administration was dysfunctional, with frequent power cuts, a tainted water supply, collapse of infrastructure, and failing health care.